Office Locations v

 How can I appeal a New York workers’ comp decision?

-Everyone hopes that their workers’ comp claim goes through smoothly but either side can appeal the decision, as long as it is done in writing within 30 days of the decision.
+Everyone hopes that their workers’ comp claim goes smoothly, but either side can appeal the decision in writing within 30 days of the decision.
 Three Board members review appealed cases.
-They may agree with the decision, change part of a decision or reject it.
+They may agree with the decision, change part of it, or reject it.
 They may also return the case for more hearings.

 Appeals from Board decisions may be taken within 30 days to the Appellate Division, Third Department, Supreme Court of the State of New York.